MW21P/rfpred/README.md

 after initiation of your `Prediction` object.

 ## 👩‍💻 Installation
-❗ This is currently incompatible with iMac M1 Chips due to a conflict with the lightbr package.
-On Windows it works perfectly fine. ❗

 Create a new environment, you may also give the environment a different name and activate this new environment.